 But, the following circumstances mean the council would expect them to have their own bedroom:

-One spare bedroom is usually allowed for:
+One spare bedroom is usually allowed for foster carers, such as:

 Rooms sometimes get used by students, members of the armed forces, or the reserve forces.
 In this case, the room would not get counted as 'spare' while they are away providing they intend to return home.